 Sugarloaf Mountain (in Heber Springs – not the one in Greers Ferry Lake).
 Parking at 35.494534, -91.98555.
 The Tonowanda Trail is 1.2 miles and goes around the base of the mountain.
 The Summit Trail is 0.4 miles and goes over the top but at the base of the bluff.
 The Hidden Pond Trail is about 0.4 miles and wheelchair accessible.
 Map (1:6000 scale on 8.5×11 paper).
 Jan ’17 trip report.

 Whitaker Point (aka Hawksbill Crag).
-Trail head is at 35.898214,-93.458154.
-There’s not much parking there along Cave Mountain Road and the place is a zoo on weekends.
-Located in the Upper Buffalo Wilderness – it’s the red trail near the top of this OuachitaMaps.com map.
+The trail head is at 35.8982,-93.4581 on Cave Mountain Road.
+This place is a zoo on weekends and a great example of an area being loved to death.
+Located in the Upper Buffalo Wilderness – near the top of map 2.
 Part of this Oct ’12 trip.